TheThingsIndustries/lorawan-stack-docs/doc/content/reference/packet-broker/_index.md

 Packet Broker is a global backbone for LoRaWAN traffic.
 It is designed to securely exchange traffic between LoRaWAN networks.

-Packet Broker supports LoRaWAN passive roaming.
-However, Packet Broker goes beyond that:
+Packet Broker supports LoRaWAN passive roaming, but it goes even beyond that:

 - Packet Broker allows for individual packet selection: networks do not get charged for traffic they did not consume.
 - Packet Broker separates traffic routing from billing and clearing: networks are free to put commercial agreements in place to settle balances.